-- 2.4.1.1 The site shall ensure that at the time of delivery to customers finished products comply with food safety legislation applicable in the country of manufacture and sale.
-This includes compliance with legislative requirements applicable to maximum residue limits, food safety, packaging, product description, net weights, nutritional, allergen, and additive labeling, labeling of identity preserved foods, any other criteria listed under food legislation, and to relevant established industry codes of practice. - 2.4.1.2 The methods and responsibility for ensuring the site is kept informed of changes to relevant legislation, scientific and technical developments, emerging food safety issues, and relevant industry codes of practice shall be documented and implemented. - 2.4.1.3 SQFI and the certification body shall be notified in writing within twenty-four (24) hours as a result of a regulatory warning or event.
+- 2.4.1.1 The owner/senior site manager shall ensure that, at the time of delivery to its customer, the aquacultural products supplied shall comply with the legislation that applies to the product and its production in the country of use or sale, if known.
+Any specific licensing requirements or product/species-specific regulations shall be maintained and kept current. - 2.4.1.2 The methods and responsibility for ensuring the organization is kept informed of changes to relevant legislation, scientific and technical developments, emerging food safety issues, and relevant industry codes of practice shall be documented and implemented. - 2.4.1.3 SQFI and the certification body shall be notified in writing within twenty-four (24) hours as a result of a regulatory warning or event.
 Notification to SQFI shall be by email to foodsafetycrisis@sqfi.com.

-2.4.2 Good Manufacturing Practices (Mandatory)
+2.4.2 Good Aquaculture Practices (Mandatory)

-- 2.4.2.1 The site shall ensure the applicable Good Manufacturing Practices described in module 9 of this Food Safety Code are applied or exempted according to a written risk analysis outlining the justification for exemption or evidence of the effectiveness of alternative control measures that ensure food safety is not compromised. - 2.4.2.2 The Good Manufacturing Practices applicable to the scope of certification outlining how food safety is controlled and assured shall be documented and implemented.
+2.4.2.1 The site shall ensure the applicable Good Aquaculture Practices described in Module 6 of this Food Safety Code are documented and implemented (refer to 2.2.1.1) or exempted according to a written risk analysis outlining the justification for exemption or evidence of the effectiveness of alternative control measures to ensure that food safety is not compromised.